b4rtaz/android-webp-encoder/README.md

 Sneaky WebP encoder for Android with animation support.

-Project does't contain VP8 codec because Android from version 4.x supports encode to WebP (but without animation).
+Project doesn't contain VP8 codec because Android from version 4.x supports encode to WebP (but without animation).
 So, how it works?
 Project contains WebP muxer, but compression is still job of Android:

      Bitmap.compress(Bitmap.CompressFormat.WEBP, ...